kartonfarkas/api_docs/source/suite/emails/launch.rst

    Launches are asynchronous operations.
 A successful request might end up in a failed launch (for example when email subject or recipient list was not specified).
-The :doc:`emails_attributes` endpoint must be polled to obtain information on the launch progress, where the *api_status* and *api_error* parameters will contain the status.
+The :doc:`email_data` endpoint must be polled to obtain information on the launch progress, where the *api_status* and *api_error* parameters will contain the status.